tc39/proposal-ses/README.md

 different way, but we have some evidence that such divergence will break almost no existing code other than test code that specifically probes for standards compliance.
 We could also leave it unfixed.
-This would break some good practice legacy patterns of overriding methods by assignment to prototypes, but is compatible with overriding by classes and object literals, since they do `[[DefineOwnProperty]]` rather than assignment.
+This would break some good-practice legacy patterns of overriding methods by assignment to prototypes, but is compatible with overriding by classes and object literals, since they do `[[DefineOwnProperty]]` rather than assignment.